ckgxrg-salt/DMIAE/syntax.md

 Never write the same for the same character multiple times.
 You could write different alias of the same character.(Man, who'll do that)

-	HAMILTON/MULLIGAN/LAURENS/LAFAYETTE/向奕帆/吴小有/孙子璇/严周隽
+	HAMILTON/MULLIGAN/LAURENS/LAFAYETTE
 	I am not throwing away my shot.
-	我绝不放过良机	//OK，but both "HAMILTON" and "向奕帆" must be declared, otherwise the next part will be identified as part of the line.
+	我绝不放过良机	//OK，but all names above must be declared, otherwise the next part will be identified as part of the line.

-	HAMILTON/MULLIGAN/LAURENS/LAFAYETTE 向奕帆/吴小有/孙子璇/严周隽
+	HAMILTON/MULLIGAN/LAURENS LAFAYETTE
-	//But not this，DMIAE will treat "LAFAYETTE 向奕帆" as a single character，causing errors.
+	//But not this，DMIAE will treat "LAURENS LAFAYETTE" as a single character，causing errors.

 You can attach lines to other lines（Translations are done by this feature）
 The attached lines are called Sublines.